 We most definitely can.
 We decided to focus on the support and comfort part here because you can find cute black flats pretty much anywhere, but the issue is that they’ll give you blisters or be uncomfortable, and you’ll just want to throw them out and curse yourself for ever buying them after, like, three days of commuting.

 Anyway, I posed the question to Indya Brown, a market editor over at the Cut who provided some very surprising answers: Aerosoles, Dr. Scholl’s, and a start-up called Rothy’s.
 But hold up.
 Can you even believe this respectable fashion person would dare suggest Aerosoles?
 Dr. Scholl’s?
 Is this grandmothers’ hour?
 I couldn’t believe it, but she said that Dr Scholl’s is “trying to be less old-people-oriented,” and she admitted to wearing Aerosoles just yesterday (!) so we gave them a look.

 If you told people these were from Everlane, I don’t think anyone would know the difference.
 And they have memory foam.
 And here they are in snakeskin, too.

 Indya also introduced me to Rothy’s, a San Francisco–based start-up founded with the goal of making a women’s shoe that has the ease and comfort of a sneaker, but the looks of a “feminine flat.”
-They make two styles of flats — one round toe, one pointed — and each comes in lots of colors, are recyclable, machine-washable, moisture-free, and claim to use a “blister-free seamless knit.”
+They make four styles of flats — one round toe, one pointed — and each comes in lots of colors, are recyclable, machine-washable, moisture-free, and claim to use a “blister-free seamless knit.”
 Everything about it is very Silicon Valley.
 I haven’t worn them to verify all of these claims, but Indya has a pair, and she approves.